Garden Office Cost

 When designing your building, you can do it like a pro by using Sketchup to create 3D models and drawings to work from.
 A free version of Sketchup is more than adequate for designing a garden office, and it has an easy-to-use interface.

-Building Regulations & Planning Permission for a Garden Office
+Building Regulations and Planning Permission for a Garden Office

-There are a few regulations in place that help stop you from constructing a structure that may have an impact on your neighbours, so check the UK planning portal before you begin.
+There are regulations in place that help stop you from constructing a structure that may impact your neighbours, so always check the UK planning portal before you begin.

-Failure to follow these rules may result in removing your lovely garden office, so make sure you adhere to them.
-Also, check your property deeds, as there may be a covenant that prohibits building work in certain areas.
+Failure to follow these rules may result in the removal of your garden office.
+You should also check your property deeds, as there may be a covenant that prohibits building work in certain areas.

 • Outbuildings to the side of the property are not permitted development on designated land.